li-yanhao/janus-webrtc-react-native/README.md

             $ npm install

+3. Check the IP address of your computer.
+Set the parameter of your server host address (in `App.js` => `let host = "10.1.7.19"`).

-3. Connect your device to your computer.
+4. Connect your device to your computer.
 Build the app and install it on your mobile device.
 The following code is for an android device.

             $ react-native start